Cherry Tree High Comedy Club: Release

 The Japanese-language version of the game, Manken, was released on June 20, 2010.
-The English-language version of the game was released on April 27, 2012, with a version for Steam released on November 8, 2012.
+The English-language version of the game was released on April 27, 2012, with a version for Steam released on November 8 the same year.
 A second English version was released on November 20, 2014, which restores some of the original Japanese text.
-On June 15, 2022, Western publisher Nyu Media announced that they were discontinuing business and that, as a result, Cherry Tree High Comedy Club and its sequel would no longer be available for sale following the end of the 2022 Steam Summer Sale, during which the game was discounted before its eventual delisting on July 7.
+In June 2022, Western publisher Nyu Media went out of business and, as a result, Cherry Tree High Comedy Club and its sequel were no longer available for sale following the end of the Steam Summer Sale, during which the game was discounted before its eventual delisting on July 7.